-Merger Control Comparative Guide - - China
+Merger Control Comparative Guide

 During its review process, SAMR may seek input from external parties – including government agencies, industry associations, competitors, suppliers, customers and other stakeholders – regarding the proposed acquisition.
 These third parties have the opportunity to share their perspectives during these consultations.

-In cases under the simplified procedure, once a simplified notification is officially accepted, SAMR will post a public announcement about it on its official website for a period of 10 days.
-During this announcement period, any third party is welcome to submit objections or comments to SAMR regarding the transaction in question.
+In cases under the simplified procedure, once a simplified notification has been officially accepted, SAMR will post a public announcement about it on its official website for a period of 10 days.
+During this announcement period, any third party is welcome to submit objections or comments to SAMR regarding the transaction.

 4.7 In cross-border transactions, is a local carve-out possible to avoid delaying closing while the review is ongoing?

-No, there are no explicit provisions in the AML or its associated regulations that authorise the parties to execute a local carveout for a cross-border transaction to avoid delaying closing while the review is ongoing.
+There are no explicit provisions in the AML or its associated regulations that authorise the parties to execute a local carveout for a cross-border transaction to avoid delaying closing while the review is ongoing.

 4.8 What substantive test will the authority apply in reviewing the transaction?
 Does this test vary depending on sector?